Belotero Balance Dermal Filler Provides Fast Results

 The hyaluronic corrosive in Belotero Balance is a defensive and lubricating gel-like substance that is produced normally by the body.
 During the aging process, the skin’s supply of hyaluronic acid depletes, bringing on the skin to thin and in the long run to sag.
 Soon after, wrinkles and furrows then shape.
-Belotero Balance works to replace some of that lost hyaluronic acid, giving a smoother, more youthful appearance to treated skin.
+Belotero Balance works to replace some of that lost hyaluronic acid, giving a smoother, more youthful appearance to the treated skin.

 Belotero Balance is the first monophasic (rather than biphasic) dermal filler, meaning it’s made with a stabilized, non-molecule hyaluronic acid.
 Putting everything together implies that Belotero Balance tends to deliver less-likely-to-lump results.

 In one clinical trial, patients had half of their face treated with Belotero Balance and the other half treated with a standard collagen filler.
 103 out of 118 patients experienced a great difference in the prominent smoothing of their wrinkles in favor of the face treated with Belotero Balance.

 Belotero Balance is a prescription injection that is endorsed to momentarily smooth out and fill in those moderate-to-serious creases or wrinkles that go from the side of the mouth to the side of the nose.

 Is Belotero Balance for Everyone?
 Belotero Balance is not be used in patients that have, or have a history of, numerous or extreme allergies, including those with a history of severe allergic reaction.
 Belotero Balance should not be used by patients with allergies to gram-positive bacterial proteins.